opendaylight/docs/docs/documentation.rst

-* In per-project user documentation, you should never say *git clone*, but should assume people have downloaded and installed the controller per the getting started guide and start with ``feautre:install
+* In per-project user documentation, you should never say *git clone*, but should assume people have downloaded and installed the controller per the getting started guide and start with ``feature:install
   <something>``
 * Avoid statements which are true about part of OpenDaylight, but not generally true.